xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
 2018.4
-   -- bug (dkulp)  CheckSequence erroneously flags 172.16 networks as broadcast.
+   -- bug (dkulp)  Fix convert to effects not recognizing down ramps that hit the last frame -- bug (dkulp)  Fix problems with LOR v4 lcb only outputting 100% effect values -- bug (dkulp)  Convert To Effects only working for first node in model -- bug (dkulp)  CandyCane tops are chopped off in Model preview -- bug (dkulp)  CheckSequence erroneously flags 172.16 networks as broadcast.
 Fixes #1084 -- bug (dkulp)  Fix problem with individual start channels on strings cannot self reference -- enh (craig)  Randomize only effect settings with a lock available.